JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 - **`-fast` was found empirically on one yosys version (0.48+51) against one design family.** It is not derived from first principles, and a different yosys/abc version could plausibly need a different flag.
-If this stops matching real sky130 results well on a different design, re-run the flag sweep documented in the project history before assuming the physics model itself regressed.
+If this stops matching real sky130 results well on a different design, re-run the same methodology (§2, "The -fast finding") before assuming the physics model itself regressed.
 - **We are a yosys minor version behind the thing we model.** latchup runs yosys 0.55; this repo's oss-cad-suite is 0.48+51.
 On three of four